 - Preside over the meetings of the Board of Directors, manage the meetings in line with the agenda, Articles of Association and relevant laws as well as manage time appropriately and promote expression of opinions in an independent and transparent manner at meetings.

 - Give the casting vote in the event the votes are tied at Board of Directors meetings.

 - Preside over the shareholders’ meeting, manage the meetings in line with the agenda, Articles of Association and relevant laws as well as manage time appropriately.

 - Supervise to ensure proper and efficient communication between the directors and shareholders during shareholders' meeting and provide the opportunity for shareholders to express opinions equally.

 - Support and encourage the Board of Directors working at full capacity, duties and responsibilities in line with the principles of corporate governance.

-In 2018, the company set 4 meeting schedules in advance and had 8 extraordinary meeting during the year.
+In 2019, there were 8 meetings of the Board of Directors.
+The company set 4 meeting schedules in advance and had 4 extraordinary meeting during the year.

 - Meeting quorum requires at least half of the directors to be present.
 In the case the Chairman of the Board is absent, the Vice-chairman shall automatically be elected as chairman of the meeting.
 In the case the Company does not have Vice-chairman, one of the directors present at the meeting shall be elected as chairman.